GrahamLea/scala-spring-hibernate-maven-webapp/README.md

     mvn jetty:run

+An Eclipse project will be generated with all the correct natures in it by running:

+	mvn eclipse:eclipse

 Attribution
 -----------

 This source code was originally created by Graham Lea for the blog http://grahamhackingscala.blogspot.com/

+The Eclipse plugin configuration was submitted by Trevor Lalish-Menagh (http://www.trevmex.com/)

 Conditions of Usage